Bili-Sakura/OpenEarthMap-SAR-diffusers/README.md

 	    <td> <a href="https://drive.google.com/drive/folders/1pbUq3zFyCXDKsvW4rWYsLi4ctLZ6pn9I?usp=drive_link">Download</a> </td>
     </tr>
 </table>
-<b>The code for the image translation task is borrowed from the <a href="https://github.com/taesungp/contrastive-unpaired-translation">Contrastive Unpaired Translation (CUT)</a>.
-Thanks to the authors for making their code publically available.
+The code for the image translation task is borrowed from the <a href="https://github.com/taesungp/contrastive-unpaired-translation">Contrastive Unpaired Translation (CUT)</a>.
+Thanks to the authors for making their code publicly available.
 <p>&nbsp;</p>

 ## Citation
 <div align="justify">
-<p>For any scientific publication using this data, the following paper should be cited:</p>
+For any scientific publication using this data, the following paper should be cited:
 <pre style="white-space: pre-wrap; white-space: -moz-pre-wrap; white-space: -pre-wrap; white-space: -o-pre-wrap; word-wrap: break-word;">
 @article{xia2025openearthmap,
   title   = {OpenEarthMap-SAR: A Benchmark Synthetic Aperture Radar Dataset for Global High-Resolution Land Cover Mapping},